 2. Eat soft food

 It is advised to avoid hot and spicy food for 48 hours following your dental implant procedure as it may cause bleeding or irritate the surgical site.
 It is suggested that you eat soft, nutritious meals to avoid any discomfort.
-This will also expedite your healing process, and your body will get enough nutrients to improve your dental and overall health.
+It will also expedite your healing process; your body will get enough nutrients to improve your dental and overall health.

 3. Stay hydrated